The Associate of Fine Arts (AFA) in Creative Writing degree program is intended

 - A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
 The additional 8 credits to meet the required 40 MnTC credits are embedded in the Program Requirements, as well as satisfying six of the ten goal areas of MnTC.
 One course may satisfy more than one emphasis area, but the course credits may be counted only once.

 (two courses required; one for A and one from B)

 A. ENGL 1120* OR 1121* 4 B. CMST 1110 OR CMST 2215 OR CMST 2220 3 2.
 Critical Thinking (three courses required) 3.
-Natural Science (one must include a lab) A. One Physical Science course required B. One Biological Science course required 4.
+Natural Science (two courses required; one from each of two departments; one must include a lab) 4.
 Mathematical/Logical Reasoning (one course required) 5.
 History/Social/Behavioral Sciences